cube-drone/rt0/players-guide/src/player/combat.md

 ### Friendship
 Friendship can be marked with up to one Corruption Point.

-At the end of the Day, if the box is marked with a Corruption Point, draw a new, empty box on Friendship.
+At the end of the Day, if all boxes are marked with a Corruption Point and the player is not Repulsive, draw a new, empty box on Friendship.
+If the player is Charming, draw an additional empty box on Friendship.

 ### Skill Checks
 Some actions during battle call for Skill Checks.
 "I hack the computer while the battle is raging on", or "I force open the door".